-Neil Senturia, CEO of Blackbird Ventures, has more than 25 years of diverse entrepreneurial endeavors.
-His wide range of experiences includes starting two software companies, serving as CEO of a third, real estate development, and screen writing for popular television sit-coms.
-Currently, he also serves as the CEO of Oberon Fuels, which is developing a clean alternative to diesel fuel, and LonoCloud, which is developing a secure cloud software platform.
+Neil Senturia, CEO of Blackbird Ventures, has a wide range of experiences includes starting technology companies, real estate development, and screen writing for popular television sit-coms.

 Past companies include: